sdiehl/wiwinwlh/tutorial.md

 OCaml is not an optimizing compiler.

-Ocaml is *impure* by default and does not statically track effects.
+OCaml is *impure* by default and does not statically track effects.

+OCaml has a package manager called [OPAM](https://opam.ocaml.org/).

 Standard ML
 -----------